-Lucky has certainly been a lucky Poodle his entire life.
-He had been deeply loved and well cared for by his Daddy.
+Lucky had been loved and well cared for by his Daddy.
 The two were always together and shared much happiness until his Daddy become ill and went to the hospital.
 From there he went into a nursing home where Lucky could not go.

 Lucky then went to live with a beloved family member and her husband.
 They had hopes of keeping him with the idea that their father would be able to move into an assisted living apartment where he and Lucky would live together again.

 Sadly, they did not see any chance of this happening so Lucky came to us in search of his new “forever more” family.
 Thank you, Carolyn and John.
 NOTE: I have found that Lucky now prefers to be with females!
-He likes my husband Mike, but always find me, curl up next to me when we are watching TV and will sleep next to me.
+He likes my husband Mike, but always finds me, curls up next to me when we are watching TV and will sleep next to me.

-His $200.00 adoption fee (plus $14.00 Minnesota State Sales tax) will include some of his past Vet records, a kennel, blanket, a new dog bed, leash, collar, a winter coat, a bag of senior dog food, a bag of “Natramax Dasuquin with MSM” , some treats and various toys.
+Lucky is 13″ tall, is a strong and healthy 14.25 pounds and was born July 14, 2006.
+His $200.00 adoption fee (plus $14.00 Minnesota state sales tax) will include some of his past Vet records, a kennel, blanket, a new dog bed, leash, collar, a winter coat, a bag of senior dog food, a bag of “Natramax Dasuquin with MSM” , some treats and various toys.

-Please, no other dog or young children.
+Please, no young children.
+Another older and quiet dog would be just fine.
 Again, he has been Vet check healthy, neutered, teeth have been cleaned, he has been wormed, all his shots are up to date, he has been heart-worm tested negative and placed on a preventative, Home Again micro chipped and registered.

 For Lucky's APPLICATION FOR ADOPTION, more pictures and information about us or our adoption process, please visit our web site: www.picketspoodles.com